-Factors That May Affect the Authority's Operations
+Factors that May Affect the Authority's Operations

-Both the Port of Los Angeles and the Port of Long Beach (the Ports) have increased their on-dock rail capacity in the last years, which could result in an increase of containers being loaded onto or off of trains at the Ports' terminals and a reduction of containers passing through the Authority.
-Although container moves dropped in fiscal year 2004, the Authority was less impacted by the on-dock rail facilities in fiscal year 2005.
-A total of 600,622 containers were moved through the facility in fiscal year 2005, or an increase of 19.2% as compared to 503,641 containers in the same period of the prior year.
+Both the Ports have increased their on-dock rail capacity in the last years, which could result in an increase of containers being loaded onto or off of trains at the Ports' terminals and a reduction of containers passing through the Authority.
+Although container movement dropped in fiscal year 2004, the Authority was less impacted by the on-dock rail facilities in fiscal years 2006 and 2005.
+A total of 701,172 containers were moved through the facility in fiscal year 2006, or an increase of 16.7% as compared to 600,622 containers in the same period of the prior year.